hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 For completeness, we also mention here the recent specification of extended DNS error (EDE) codes [@!RFC8914].
-For zone transfers, when returning REFUSED to a zone transfer request from an 'unauthorized' client (e.g., where the client is not listed in an ACL for zone transfers or does not sign the request with the correct TSIG key), the extended DNS error code 18 (Prohibited) can also be sent.
+For zone transfers, when returning REFUSED to a zone transfer request from an 'unauthorized' client (e.g., where the client is not listed in an ACL for zone transfers or does not sign the request with a valid TSIG key), the extended DNS error code 18 (Prohibited) can also be sent.

 ## Update to RFC1995 for IXFR-over-TCP